evangelinemaddela/Mail-Checker-Application/README.md

 Mail Checker Application

 ## 🛠️ Description
-Mail-Checker is a python script that lets you read your gmail subjects from particular gmail accounts directly from the terminal without having to login each time!
+Mail-Checker is a Python script that lets you read your Gmail subjects from specific accounts directly from the terminal.

 ## ⚙️ Languages or Frameworks Used